 An agreement exists among NMPSIA, New Mexico Retiree Health are Authority, Albuquerque Public Schools, and the State's Risk Management Division of the General services Department (collectively, the Interagency Benefits Advisory Committee).
 The purpose is to authorize the parties to exercise their common powers to provide and administer health care insurance program, and to implement the purposes of the Health Care Purchasing Act.
 Each agency acts as its own fiscal agent for cost purposes.
 The agreement was effective March 15,1999 and continues in force until terminated by any party upon 90 days written notice to the other parties.

 NOTE 11: INSURANCE SERVICING AND ADMINISTRATION AGREEMENTS

 NMPSIA has entered into agreements with third parties for claims administration, administration of excess insurance contracts, accounting, administrative services, and related matters.
-These agreements are generally renewable on an annual basis.

 NOTE 11: INSURANCE SERVICING AND ADMINISTRATION AGREEMENTS (CONTINUED)